amuhebwa/messenger-bot-tutorial/PreParty.md

 1. Create your login at https://wit.ai/

-2. At the cool stuff, add this:
+2. At the cool stuff, add something this:

     ```
-    #CMUHackathon2017 - we will create an amazing Messenger Bot for the #messengerchallenge
+    #CMUHackathon2017 We will create an amazing Messenger Bot for the #messengerchallenge
     ```

 3. Make a new folder called *myWit.aiBot1* and cd to this directory.